Xavier High School (Connecticut)

 Mercy High School, Xavier's all-girls sister school, is located down the street 3 mi away from Xavier.

 Xavier is sponsored jointly by the Roman Catholic Diocese of Norwich and the Congregation of the Brothers of Saint Francis Xavier.
 The school was incorporated under the laws of the State of Connecticut on February 18, 1963.

 Administration and academics

 Xavier High School is run day-to-day on a Headmaster-Principal model.
 Xavier draws a diverse student body from 60 different towns across Connecticut and internationally.
-Xavier offers Advanced Placement courses as well as thirteen courses that qualify students to earn college credit at UConn and other universities.
+Xavier offers Advanced Placement courses as well as fourteen courses that qualify students to earn college credit at UConn and other universities.

 Sports

 Xavier has athletic teams in 20 different sports.
 They compete in the Southern Connecticut Conference (SCC) of the Connecticut Interscholastic Athletic Conference (CIAC).